snikol03/Markov-Chain-Project/README.md

 To execute this project run the following command in the terminal depending on the perpose you want.

-_Thema1:_ Identification of generalized classes of protein molecules run
+_Subject 1:_ Identification of generalized classes of protein molecules run

 `perl thema1.pl`

 When this command is executed you will be asked to insert the path of the positive and negative file.
 Then a menu will appear asking you to select directory.
 At this point there are three options: 1.DNA, 2.RNA and 3.Proteins.
 The input must be the number of the choice.
 After that the user have to insert the Markov chain window size.
 This are the general

-_Thema2:_ Identification of proteins with local "abnormal" amino acid composition run
+_Subject 2:_ Identification of proteins with local "abnormal" amino acid composition run

 `perl thema2.pl`

-_Thema3:_ Classification of proteins in families run
+_Subject 3:_ Classification of proteins in families run

 `perl thema3.pl`